 North Carolina has moved into Phase 3 of Gov. Roy Cooper’s plans to reopen.
-During this phase, the Stay-at-Home order has been lifted, but some restrictions are still in place for residents and businesses.
+During this phase some restrictions are still in place for residents and businesses.

 As of May 1, Wake County has been following the statewide stay-at-home order issued by Gov. Roy Cooper.
 For more information, call the state’s hotline at 2-1-1 or consult its frequently asked questions.

 On Dec.
 11, Gov. Cooper implemented a modified “Stay at Home” order on all North Carolinians during overnight hours to address the current spike in COVID-19 infection rates and hospitalizations.

 - Certain businesses and facilities are ordered to close to the public between 10 p.m. and 5 a.m.
 This includes restaurants (with exceptions for take-out and delivery), bars, entertainment venues, parks, museums and aquariums, certain retail establishments and other businesses and facilities specified in the order.

 - Large outdoor venues with seating greater than 10,000 may operate with 7% occupancy for spectators.